zrong/wpcmd/README.md

 # wpcmd
-A command tool for WordPress.
+A command-line tool for WordPress.